Standing at the trig point of Whernside

 Yes?
 I can’t blame you!
 Standing at 736 metres, it is the highest peak in the Yorkshire Dales National Park and is famed for being one of the Yorkshire Three Peaks.

-For those who don’t know what on EARTH I’m on about, Yorkshire has it’s own three peak challenge which is to climb Whernside (the highest), Ingleborough (the second highest) and Pen y Ghent (the ninth highest) all in the same day.
-Every year, hikers arrive in their thousands to try and complete the epic challenge, walking 24 miles and climbing over 1600 metres in total.
+For those who don’t know what on EARTH I’m on about, Yorkshire has it’s own three peak challenge.
+Yup, we’re pretty proud of our peaks up here!
+The challenge is to climb Whernside (the highest), Ingleborough (the second highest) and Pen y Ghent (the ninth highest) all in the same day.
+It’s 24 miles of gruelling peak bagging and every year, hikers arrive in their thousands to try and complete the epic challenge, climbing over 1600 metres in total.

 PHEW.

-This walk starts and ends at the absolutely monumental feat of engineering the Ribblehead viaduct (more about that below) and sends you in the opposite direction to the usual crowds who do the walk (I like to be a rebel!)
-You will bag the trig point, have spectacular views of Ingleborough and of Kingsdale, Deepdale, Dentdale and beyond and get to visit the spectacular waterfall of Force Gill and then head back along the railway where you might get the chance to see a steam train!
+This walk starts and ends at the absolutely monumental feat of engineering that is the Ribblehead viaduct (more about that below) and sends you in the opposite direction to the usual crowds who do the walk (I like to be a rebel!)
+You will bag the trig point, have spectacular views of Ingleborough and of Kingsdale, Deepdale, Dentdale and beyond!
+You’ll get to visit the spectacular waterfall of Force Gill and then head back along the railway where you might get the chance to see a steam train!

 These walk instructions are a guide only and should be used in conjunction with a map and if necessary a compass, which are essential when hill walking.